 It’s essential to care for pacifiers and nipples.
 When you buy them, it’s preferable to boil them and follow the manufacture’s instructions to disinfect them properly before use.

-After using a bottle nipple, rinse it with cold water to remove milk residue and disinfect it until the baby is four months old.
+After using a bottle nipple, rinse it with cold water to remove milk residue and sterilize them either in boiling water, in the dishwasher, in an electric sterilizer or in the microwave on a regular basis until the baby is four months old.
 Then clean it with soapy water and rinse it with the hottest water from the tap.

 For pacifiers, disinfect it on purchase and clean it with soapy water and rinse it each time before putting it in your baby’s mouth.
 Avoid placing it in your mouth to clean it, as you can transmit microbes to the baby that they can’t fight like an adult.

 Concerning bottle nipples, it’s difficult to suggest a model given all tested nipples seem to let too much milk flow.
 This means the baby can’t properly work their muscles.